 New Entrant Analysis

-This tool is particularly useful for investors participating in IPP solicitations where plant/fuel type is optional.
 The model also allows fuel suppliers to calculate the maximum netback fuel price available in a deregulated Pool market.

 Retail Tariff Comparisons & Pricing Solutions